MODULE 4

 Instructor: Husayn Karimi

 Capitalists claim they’re the only ones who can manage a complex economy, that the workers don’t have the “hard skills” or the “work ethic”.
 But is that true?
 This class breaks down how a socialist economy could be run by workers, communities, and public institutions.
 What would happen to giant corporations like Amazon or UPS?
 How would production be organized?
-Through concrete examples and practical proposals, we’ll discuss how the working class can run society, doing it better than the billionaires ever could.
+Through concrete examples and practical proposals, we’ll discuss how the working class can run society, doing it better than the billionaires could even imagine.